 Weightlifting

-Weightlifters compete in two weightlifting disciplines – the snatch and the clean and jerk – and perform three lifts in each category.
+Athletes compete in two disciplines — the snatch and the clean and jerk — and perform three lifts in each.

-The snatch is where the weightlifter picks up the barbell with a wide grip and lifts it above their head in one singular motion.
+The snatch sees the lifter pick up the barbell with a wide grip and raise it overhead in one fluid motion.

 Previous Commonwealth Games Appearances

-Weightlifting was first contested at the 1950 Games in Auckland and has been part of the Commonwealth Games programme ever since.
+Weightlifting made its debut at the 1950 Games in Auckland, and has featured at every Games since.

 Oh Brother

-At the Kuala Lumpur 1998 Games, twin brothers Stuart and Tommy Yule found themselves on opposing teams due to a quirk of residency rules.
-Stuart competed for Scotland while Tommy competed for England.
-They were reunited in wearing Scotland colours at Manchester 2002.
+At Kuala Lumpur 1998, twin brothers Stuart and Tommy Yule ended up on opposing teams due to residency rules — Stuart for Scotland, Tommy for England.
+They later reunited in Scotland colours at Manchester 2002.

 Para Powerlifting

-Para Powerlifting represents the ultimate test of upper body strength with athletes competing in the bench press discipline.
+Para Powerlifting is the ultimate test of upper body strength, with athletes competing in the bench press discipline.

-Para Powerlifters must lower the bar to their chest, hold it motionless on the chest and then press it upwards to arms-length with locked elbows.
+Athletes must lower the bar to their chest, hold it motionless, then press it upwards to full arm extension with locked elbows.

-Such is the strength of athletes competing in this sport, that it is not uncommon to see a competitor lift more than three times their own body weight.
+Such is the strength on show that it’s not uncommon for Para Powerlifters to lift more than three times their body weight.

 Previous Commonwealth Games Appearances